SimonaHunca/Proiect-practic-TM/README.md

 </br>

 ### 1.2 Functionalities in scope
-   All features of **Admin** ( Submenu:USER MANAGEMENT, JOB and ORGANIZATION) module which were defined in software requirement specification need to be: Functional testing, GUI testing, API testing.
+   All features of **Admin** ( Submenu:USER MANAGEMENT and JOB ) module which were defined in software requirement specification need to be: Functional testing, GUI testing, API testing.

    > ** Screenshots from Jira with user story details

 ### 1.3 Functionalities and tests out of
-  - All OrangeHRM features except SUBMENU from Admin menu : USER MANAGEMENT, JOB and ORGANIZATION
+  - All OrangeHRM features except SUBMENU from Admin menu : USER MANAGEMENT and JOB
   - Non-functional testing like stress, performance is beyond scope of this project.
   - No QA support for mobile application developed.
 Only web application will be tested.
   - Automation testing is beyond scope.